 San Juan Islands 6-Day sea kayaking tour.
 Truly a trip of a lifetime!

-Embark on Tumalo Creek's San Juan Islands 6-day sea kayaking tour, truly a trip of a lifetime.
+Embark on Tumalo Creek's 6-day San Juan Islands sea kayaking tour, truly the trip of a lifetime.
 Learn navigation, sea kayaking techniques, efficient boat packing, and wilderness camping skills, all while enjoying the company of friends and our expert Tumalo Creek guides.
-This trip is ideal for those who have taken our kayaking skills courses, and are ready to challenge their competence on open water.
+This trip is ideal for those who have completed our kayaking skills courses and are ready to challenge their competence on open water.

-On this trip you will get the opportunity to paddle from island to island, all while under the guidance of our expert instructors.
-In addition to providing on-water safety, our guides will prepare all meals, desserts, and snacks on this paddling adventure.
-During the day expect to see an array of wildlife--we've spotted orca whales, porpoise, otter, and seals.
-When conditions are right you may also enjoy spectacular sunsets that are often followed by a highly unique light show of bioluminescence.
-Multiple days on the water will give us the chance to experience everything from rocky cliffs, warm sandy beaches, and thick island forests, with the backdrop of Mt.
-Baker and the Olympic Mountains in the distance.
-Paddling days are a bit longer on this trip than our 4 day and can be 12 miles plus a day.
-Although 12 miles a day is what we strive for milage can change depending conditions.
+On this trip, you will have the opportunity to paddle from island to island under the guidance of our expert instructors.
+In addition to providing on-water safety, our guides will prepare all meals, desserts, and snacks for this paddling adventure.
+During the day, expect to encounter a variety of wildlife—we've spotted orca whales, porpoises, otters, and seals.
+When conditions are right, you may also enjoy spectacular sunsets followed by a highly unique light show of bioluminescence.
+Paddling days on this trip are a bit longer than our 4-day trips and can be up to 12 miles or more per day.
+Although we aim for 12 miles a day, the mileage may change depending on conditions.

 Trip Requirements: